-i.
+- i.
 Safeguards Concerning the Use of Restraints.
-Specify the safeguards that the state has established concerning the use of each type of restraint (i.e. e., personal restraints, drugs used as restraints, mechanical restraints).
-State laws, regulations, and policie s that are referenced are available to CMS upon request through the Medicaid agency or the operating agency ( (if applicable).
+Specify the safeguards that the state has established concerning the use of each type of restraint (i.e., personal restraints, drugs used as restraints, mechanical restraints).
+State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). - ii.

-ii.
 State Oversight Responsibility.
-Specify the state agency (or agencies) responsible for overseeing the use of restraints and ensuring that state safeguards concerning their use are followed and how such oversight is conducted and its frequency: ppendix G: Participant Safeguards Appendix G-2: Safeguards Concerning Restraints and Restrictive Interventions (2 of 3) b.
+Specify the state agency (or agencies) responsible for overseeing the use of restraints and ensuring that state safeguards concerning their use are followed and how such oversight is conducted and its frequency:

+Appendix G: Participant Safeguards

+Appendix G-2: Safeguards Concerning Restraints and Restrictive Interventions (2 of 3)

+b.
 Use of Restrictive Interventions.
+(Select one):

-(Select one): The state does not permit or prohibits the use of restrictive interventions Specify the state agency (or agencies) responsible for detecting the unauthorized use of restrictive interventions an how this oversight is conducted and its frequency: .d i.
+The state does not permit or prohibits the use of restrictive interventions i.
 Safeguards Concerning the Use of Restrictive Interventions.
 Specify the safeguards that the state has in effect concerning the use of interventions that restrict participant movement, participant access to other individuals, locations or activities, restrict participant rights or employ aversive methods (not including restraints or seclusion) to modify behavior.
 State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency.